xyphro/UsbGpib/README.md

 Or support by buying a fully prebuilt adapter at: <a href="https://www.elecrow.com/xyphrolabs-gpibusb.html" target="_blank">https://www.elecrow.com/xyphrolabs-gpibusb.html</a>

-In general any email, post or feedback is also very valuable.
-Feel free to contact me at Xyphro@gmail.com
+In general any email, post or feedback is also very valuable, and don't feel bad if you don't use the support options :-) Feel free to contact me at Xyphro@gmail.com

 ---